What are ulnar nerve roots?

 The ulnar nerve roots help facilitate the flow of signals between the brain and the arms.
 To accomplish this, the brain sends messages down the spinal cord, through the nerve root then along the ulnar nerve and back again almost instantaneously.
 Specifically, the ulnar nerve extends from the spinal cord through the arm, forearm, hand and into the little finger.
 But what makes the ulnar nerve unique is that it is the largest nerve in the body that has an unprotected spot — the funny bone.

-The ulnar nerve roots also have a tendency to become compressed as a symptom of spine deterioration.
-This nerve compression is typically what patients feel when they are experiencing back or neck pain, traveling pain radiating along the ulnar nerve, numbness or tingling in the arms, or even unexpected muscle weakness.
+The ulnar nerve roots can become compressed as a symptom of spine deterioration.
+This nerve compression is typically what patients feel when they are experiencing neck or back pain, radiating pain along the ulnar nerve, numbness or tingling in the arms or unexpected muscle weakness.

 - Herniated discs

 - Spinal stenosis